A 2-day seminar taught by Kieran Healy, Ph.D.

 If you cancel your registration at least two weeks before the course is scheduled to begin, you are entitled to a full refund (minus a processing fee of $50).

 Lodging Reservation Instructions

-A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $134.
-In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STAT30 or click here.
-For guaranteed rate and availability, you must reserve your room no later than Monday, October 30.
+A block of guest rooms has been reserved at the Club Quarters Hotel, 1628 Chestnut Street, Philadelphia, PA at a special rate of $137 per night.
+This location is about a 5-minute walk to the seminar location.
+In order to make reservations, call 203-905-2100 during business hours and identify yourself by using group code STSH06 or click here.
+For guaranteed rate and availability, you must reserve your room no later than Tuesday, November 6, 2018.